Korvettenkapitän (Crew 34)

 In November 1941 Emmermann took over his own boat, U-172.
 He completed five patrols with this boat, in the Caribbean, with the wolfpack Eisbär in South African waters, and in the North and South Atlantic.

 His greatest success was the sinking of the British liner-troopship Orcades of 23,456 tons.
 His fifth patrol with U-172 was dramatic, in that the boat brought back half the crew of U-604 which had been so heavily damaged during two air attacks that she had to be scuttled.

 In August 1944 Emmermann became the chief of the "Erprobungsgruppe Typ XXIII".
-There in late 1944 he wrote the battle instructions for the new Elektro Boat Type XXIII.
-In March 1945 he was commander of U-3037 for one month, and in the last month of the war he commanded the 31st Flotilla in Hamburg.
+There in late 1944 he wrote the battle instructions for the new Elektro Boat type type XXIII Elektro U-boat.
+In March 1945 he was commander of U-3037 for one month, and in the last month of the war he commanded the 31st (Training) Flotilla in Hamburg.
 Along with some other U-boat men he took part in infantry duty around Hamburg as Commander of "Marine-Batallion Emmermann".